Sisters of the Living Word

-The Congregation of the Sisters of the Living Word was founded in 1975 when Annamarie Cook and ninety sisters branched off from the Congregation of the Sisters of Christian Charity to form a separate community.
+The Congregation of the Sisters of the Living Word are a Catholic religious congregation founded in 1975 when Annamarie Cook and ninety sisters branched off from the Sisters of Christian Charity to form a separate community.

+The archives of the Sisters of the Living Word are held at the University of Notre Dame Archives.

 History

 The aftermath of the Second Vatican Council saw many religious communities re-evaluating their roots and the particular charism of their founders.
-In the summer of 1975, the Sacred congregation for Religious and Secular Institutes found that the Sisters of Christian Charity and the group of sisters led by Provincial Superior Cook held very different views of religious life.
+In the summer of 1975, the Sacred Congregation for Religious and Secular Institutes found that the Sisters of Christian Charity and the group of sisters led by Provincial Superior Annamarie Cook held very different views of religious life.
 The solution was for the latter to separate and form a distinct congregation.

 Living Word Center

 Traditionally, most congregations have what is known as "motherhouses."
 There was no way the new Community could establish that kind of headquarters for administration purposes.
 In the first year of foundation, the Leadership Team and the administrative staff of the SLW moved into a partially used convent at St. Juliana Parish, Chicago.
 By 1981, a search for a more permanent site began.
 An intensive investigation led to the 1985 purchase of Ridge School, a closed public school in Arlington Heights, Illinois.
 A massive reconstruction project was completed in 1990 and the Leadership Team and administrative staff moved into the Living Word Center in February, 1990.
 In the summer of 2021, the sisters closed the Living Word Center, as it was too large for their needs and relocated their offices to Des Plaines, Illinois.